transport-data/portal/docs/technical-documentation/README.md

 Request used to get the [geographies](https://github.com/transport-data/tdc-data-portal/blob/main/src/ckanext-tdc/ckanext/tdc/schemas/geography.yaml): [https://ckan.tdc.dev.datopian.com/api/3/action/group_list?&all_fields=True&include_extras=True&type=geography&limit=350]()

-Note: this endpoint is a patch, if you don't want to edit a specific field don't send it in the payload and the CKAN will ignore it.
+<b>Note</b>: this endpoint is a patch, if you don't want to edit a specific field don't send it in the payload and the CKAN will ignore it.

-Example of a post request to the `package_patch` endpoint:
+Example of a POST request to the `package_patch` endpoint:

 ```json
 {